 The ACOC Division of Chaplaincy issues certificates of endorsement to endorsed clergy.
 When asked to do so, the Division also affirms current endorsements to outside requesting entities, including national professional organizations, potential or current employers, state licensing boards and the public.

-The ACOC is approved by the Armed Forces Chaplains Board as a recognized ecclesiastical endorsing agent to nominate clergy for the military chaplaincy as well as the Veteran’s Administration and Federal Prison System.
+The ACOC is approved by the Armed Forces Chaplains Board as a recognized ecclesiastical endorsing agent to nominate clergy for the military chaplaincy as well as the Veteran’s Administration and Chaplaincy Services Branch of the Federal Bureau of Prisons.
 The Division of Chaplaincy will assist any ACOC clergy who wish to serve in the Armed Forces as an active duty chaplain or as a chaplain in the Reserves, National Guard or Civil Air Patrol in completing the appropriate applications for service.

 Those interested in Armed Forces Chaplaincy should contact the Reverend Steven Dundas at (757) 418-4002 or e-mail firstname.lastname@example.org